alghammariosmah/ulnoiot/teams/aast/schrofner/2017-06-09/practical_part.md

 To load the functions to control the led shield use "import devkit1_2led3but"

 Finally use the "run" command so that the mqtt messages can be received

+To turn on an LED, use "mqtt_send test/red/set on"